-The Knock Sensor is located on the engine block so that records the pinging caused by the knocking effect and transforms it into an electrical signal.
-The control unit checks the signal with the values stored specification and intervene to control the engine, the fuel injection and the ignition to the extent necessary, before the fuel reaches the knock limit.
+The knock sensor is located in the engine block so that it registers the knocking noise caused by the knocking effect and transforms it into an electrical signal.
+The control unit compares the signal with the stored specification values and intervenes to control the engine, fuel injection and ignition as necessary, before combustion reaches the knock limit.

 Products